wmorgan/dcos-docs/CONTRIBUTING.md

 ## Submit a pull request

-1. When you're done, submit a [pull request](https://help.github.com/articles/using-pull-requests/) to the original repo, `dcos-docs`.
+1. When you're done, submit a [pull request](https://help.github.com/articles/using-pull-requests/) to the original repo, `dcos-docs`, and add a link to this PR in your [JIRA issue](https://dcosjira.atlassian.net/).
 1. For all contributions that include hands-on instructions, such as found in `usage/` or `administration/`, the community managers will test-drive and validate before merging.
 They might come back to you asking you to fix things.
 All communication strictly via your pull request on GitHub.